OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/_index.md

 {{< image-centered src="/images/aixlogosml.jpg" alt="OWASP AI Exchange Logo" >}}

 >Comprehensive guidance and alignment on how to protect AI against security threats - by professionals, for professionals.
+Part of the [OWASP AI Security & privacy guide](https://owasp.org/www-project-ai-security-and-privacy-guide/).

 {{< spacer height="40" >}}